African-Microbiome-Project/DMSP/README.md

 # DMSP
-The role of microbial dimethylsulfoniopropionate between the SO sea ice vs seawater
+The role of microbial dimethylsulfoniopropionate between the SO sea ice vs seawater.